-The study analyzed the NTWAC proposal and assumes:
+The study analyzed the NTWAC proposal and assumed:

-- "80,000 pounds for a 3-axle single-unit truck with a wheel base of 16' or more, - 85,000 pounds for a 4-axle single-unit truck with a wheel base of 22' or more, and - 110,000 pounds for a 5-axle tractor semi-trailer with a wheel base of 36' or more."
+- "80,000 pounds for a three-axle single-unit truck with a wheel base of 16' or more, - 85,000 pounds for a four-axle single-unit truck with a wheelbase of 22' or more, and - 110,000 pounds for a five-axle tractor semi-trailer with a wheelbase of 36' or more."

-The study concludes that the vehicles at the weights listed above would not exceed the operating rating of an HS-20 bridge and are consistent with the NTWAC proposal.
-It is estimated that the proposal would reduce transport costs by \$5.4 billion per year.
+The study concluded that the vehicles at the weights listed above, would not exceed the operating rating of an HS-20 bridge and are consistent with the NTWAC proposal.
+It was estimated that the proposal would reduce transport costs by \$5.4 billion per year.
 Another result would be reduced truck traffic, increasing safety overall.
 Other positive benefits may include fewer dummy axles and incentive for users to bring their vehicles into compliance with these relaxed weight regulations.

 The negative side of the NTWAC proposal is the higher pavement and bridge costs.
-It is estimated that some 167,000 bridges would have to be posted, strengthened, or replaced.
-If all 167,000 bridges are replaced, the costs were estimated at \$3.7 billion per year and if only primary bridges were replaced the costs would still be \$1.5 billion per year.
+It was estimated that some 167,000 bridges would have to be posted, strengthened, or replaced.
+If all 167,000 bridges were replaced the costs were estimated at \$3.7 billion per year and if only primary bridges were replaced the costs would still be \$1.5 billion per year.
 Pavement costs under this scenario would increase an estimated \$350 million annually.
-The committee concludes that the NTWAC proposal is overly permissive looking at the broad definition of SHVs used in the study.
+The committee concluded that the NTWAC proposal is overly permissive looking at the broad definition of SHVs used in the study.

-Table 17, which is duplicated from the study, shows that for six of the seven scenarios transport costs would decrease.
-If "grandfather provisions" were eliminated, weight limits would decrease dramatically, impacting the trucking industry and shippers.
+Table 17, which was duplicated from the study, shows that for six of the seven scenarios transport costs would decrease.
+If "Grandfather Provisions" were eliminated weight limits would decrease dramatically impacting the trucking industry and shippers.
 The largest reduction in shipper costs is elimination of the bridge formula, inserting the Canadian weight limits resulting in an estimated \$12 billion transport cost savings in 1990 dollars.
 The largest increase in pavement costs would also result from the Canadian Interprovincial Weight Limit scenario.